Flying with a Wheelchair

-For travellers with mobility issues, arranging a private jet rental is far easier and more convenient than choosing to fly with a commercial airline.
+For travellers with different abilities, flying with a wheelchair on plane that’s chartered is far easier and more convenient than choosing to fly with a commercial airline.
 As disabled passengers on airlines will tell you, there’s just no comparison.
 Being able to travel in your own private cabin is far more comfortable because you’ll enjoy:

 - Increased legroom

 - More comfortable seating options

 Many charter aircraft also have enough in-cabin storage to permit you to bring your wheelchair on the plane.
 Even some smaller private jets, such as the Citation XLS, renowned for its spacious cabin and ample storage capacity, provide a comfortable environment for shorter trips.